necatiergin/CPP_PUZZLES/README.md

 ## MODERN C++ PUZZLES

 All questions are based on the **C++20** standard.
-The answer to all of these questions must be one of the following options:
+The answers to all of these questions must be one of the following options:

 - syntax error
 - undefined behavior